-3.6.3.2.1 To add an IDoc configuration to an RFC client
+3.6.3.2.1 Adding an IDoc configuration to an RFC client

-- 1. Select Real-time > Access Server > Client Interfaces. - 2.
-Click the Client Interface Configuration tab. - Click the name of an existing RFC client interface.The RFC Client Configuration page opens. - 4.
+- 1. Select Real-time <Access Server Client Interfaces 2. - 2.
+Click the Client Interface Configuration tab. - 3.
+Click the name of an existing RFC client interface.
+The RFC Client Configuration page opens. - 4.
 Click the Supported IDocs link. - 5.
 Click Add. - 6.
-Enter IDoc information: - In the IDoc Type box, enter the IDoc type that this SAP application server will send to the Access Server. - b.
-In the Service Name box, enter the name of the service that will process this IDoc.
-The service identifies the job that processes this IDoc. - c.
-If you want the Access Server to read IDocs (of this type and from the specified SAP source) in parallel, check the Parallel Processing check box.
+Enter IDoc information: - a) In the IDoc Type box, enter the IDoc type that this SAP application server will send to the Access Server. - b) In the Service Name box, enter the name of the service that will process this IDoc.

+The service identifies the job that processes this IDoc.

+c) If you want the Access Server to read IDocs (of this type and from the specified SAP source) in parallel, check the Parallel Processing check box.